 Homelessness encompasses a range of physical living situations:

-people who are homeless, as well as shelters for those impacted by family
+- Emergency Sheltered in overnight shelters for people who are homeless, including shelters for those impacted by family violence.

 - Provisionally Accommodated refers to those whose accommodation is temporary or lacks security of tenure.

-- At Risk of Homelessness refers to people who are not homeless, but whose current economic and/or housing situation is precarious or does not meet public health and safety standards.
+At Risk of Homelessness refers to people who are not homeless but whose current economic and/or housing situation is precarious or does not meet public health and safety standards.

-Info from The Homeless Hub – Canadian Definition of Homelessness
+*From The Homeless Hub – Canadian Definition of Homelessness

 This Website is a starting point for those researching or wanting to learn more about homelessness, particularly in Canada.
 They address definitions, statistics and common myths and questions.
 They also look at real costs of homelessness.
 This is an entry point to a vast library of over 30,000 resources.